Substance Use Prevention

 Youth for Youth Advisory Group

 |Broomfield Youth for Youth (Y4Y) was established in 2018 and is comprised of local middle school and high school-aged youth.
 Y4Y collaborates with CTC by providing a youth voice for the coalition.
-The group is focused on three areas to help teens lead healthy lives:
+The group is focused on three areas to help teens lead healthy lives:|

 Y4Y developed a great mental health support & resource guide for teens during COVID-19.
 See here.

-Broomfield Sources of Strength Community Resiliency Project
+Y4Y Sources of Strength Community Resiliency Project, Summer 2020

 This summer, Y4Y focused on a youth and community priority, “connectivity and resiliency”, which is particularly important during the current state of quarantine due to the global COVID-19 pandemic.
 Sources of Strength (Sources), a comprehensive wellness and resiliency-building program, served as the guide in creating an empowered community, where young people and adults learned to develop and/or recognize their support systems and lean into their strengths, to raise the level of wellness in our homes and community.
 Sources is designed to harness the power of peer and community networks to change unhealthy norms and cultures, ultimately preventing suicide, bullying, and substance abuse.
 Y4Y advisers were trained as Peer Leaders in Sources and are partnering with Broomfield Community Members in an effort to support the emotional health and wellness of our community.
 For more information, email firstname.lastname@example.org.